polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/rust-basics.md

 ---
 title: Rust for Substrate
-description: Highlights the Rust programming conventions that are of particular importance when developing a Substrate blockchain.
 ---

 Much of what makes Substrate a flexible and extensible framework for creating mission-critical software is owed to [Rust](https://www.rust-lang.org/).